In Belgium, language is more than just what you say – it’s a clash of identity, culture, politics, and much more.

 The Belgian speak French with a similar accent to the French, although French speakers in Belgium have a slightly more nasal accent than their French counterparts.
 They also pronounce a couple of things differently, such as where the French pronounce ‘wagon’ with a ‘v’ sound, the Belgians pronounce the ‘w’.
 They also sometimes emphasize the ‘o’ sound where the French do not, such as in the name ‘Louis’.

 It’d be impossible for a native speaker not to notice the difference between how someone from the Netherlands speaks and how someone from Belgium talks.
-Belgian-Dutch speak with a softer accent, whereas the Dutch go hard on their i’s and u’s, particularly the further north you go.
+Belgian Dutch-speakers speak with a softer accent, whereas the Dutch go hard on their i’s and u’s, particularly the further north you go.

 The syntax can sometimes be different, too.
 For example, the Dutch say things like ‘vast en zecker‘ and ‘flora en forna‘ but Belgian Dutch speakers flip it around and say ‘zecker en vast‘ and ‘forna en flora‘.
 Find out more with our article on the Dutch language.